ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 the double quotes!) to run the game inside the interactive shell.

-This mode does not work in situations where pressure-vessel would have been run non-interactively, such as for *Help -> System Information*.
+This mode does not work in situations where pressure-vessel would have been run non-interactively, such as for *Help -> Steam Runtime Diagnostics*.
 It partially works for Proton games: the shell will not open until the game's setup commands have finished.